-Are there any built-in QIcons?
+Q&A: Are there any built-in QIcons?

-Using Qt's built-in icons to style your apps
+Using built-in icons for your apps.

 Heads up!
 You've already completed this tutorial.